-Some examples of where we have a legitimate interest to process your Personal information are where we, use your personal information for data analytics, conducting research to better understand who our prospects or our clients propspects are, improving our/their services or for complying with the requirements of Her Majesties Revenue and Customs (HMRC).
+Some examples of where we have a legitimate interest to process your Personal information are where we, use your personal information for data analytics, conducting research to better understand who our prospects or our clients propspects are, improving our/their services or for complying with the requirements of His Majesty's Revenue and Customs (HMRC).

 How is your information used?

 We may use your information to:

 - to carry out our obligations arising from any contracts entered into by you and us/our clients;